-AAEC 6570 Economic Tools for Business Decisions (3 hours)

-AAEC 6630E Quantitative Tools for Business Decisions (3 hours)

-AAEC 6640 Food, Marketing and Merchandising (3 hours)

-AAEC 6740E Agribusiness Finance (3 hours)

-AAEC 6980 Agribusiness Management (3 hours)

-AAEC 7310 Topics in Agricultural and Applied Economics (comprehensive business plan) (3 hours)

-AAEC 8010 Seminar in Agricultural and Applied Economics (1 hour)

-AAEC 8020 Accounting for Agribusiness (3 hours)
+AAEC 6570 Economic Tools for Business Decisions (3 hours) AAEC 6630E Quantitative Tools for Business Decisions (3 hours) AAEC 6640 Food, Marketing and Merchandising (3 hours) AAEC 6740E Agribusiness Finance (3 hours) AAEC 6980 Agribusiness Management (3 hours) AAEC 7310 Topics in Agricultural and Applied Economics (comprehensive business plan) (3 hours) AAEC 7000 Master's Research (1 hour) AAEC 8020 Accounting for Agribusiness (3 hours)

-- B. Concentration Course Electives (12 hours) - -- choose four courses from below or other courses approved by student's advisory committee:
+B. Concentration Course Electives (12 hours) -- choose four courses from below or other courses approved by student's advisory committee:

-AAEC 6870 Futures and Options Markets

-AAEC (ENVM) 6510 Land Economics and Appraisal

-ENVM 6650 Environmental Economics

-AAEC(ENVM) 6710 Rural Economic Development and Growth

-AAEC 6050 Agribusiness Law

-ENVM 6800 Water Resource Economics and Management

-AAEC 8210 Macroeconomic Issues in Agricultural and Natural Resources

-AAEC 6960 International Agricultural Marketing and Trade (3 hours)

-MARK 7150 Marketing Research Planning Management and Communication
+AAEC 6870 Futures and Options Markets AAEC (ENVM) 6510 Land Economics ENVM 6650 Environmental Economic Development and Growth AAEC (ENVM) 6710 Rural Economic Development and Growth AAEC 6050 Agribusiness Law ENVM 6800 Water Resource Economics and Management AAEC 8210 Macroeconomic Issues in Agricultural and Natural Resources AAEC 6960 International Agricultural Marketing and Trade (3 hours) MARK 7150 Marketing Research Planning Management and Communication

 - C. A technical paper based on the student's work in AAEC 7310 (in lieu of a thesis) is required.
 The subject and structure of the technical paper will be developed in consultation with the student's advisory committee.
-This paper must be approved by the student's advisory. - D. Successful completion of the Institutional Review Board online training module related to Social and Behavioral Research before the end of the first academic semester.
+This paper must be approved by the student's advisory committee and a report of satisfactory achievement must be filed with the Graduate School before the deadline posted on the Graduate School website. - D. Successful completion of the Institutional Review Board online training module related to Social and Behavioral Research before the end of the first academic semester.

-20 Check List for M.A.B.
+22 Check List for M.A.B.
 Degree